Chamonix for non-skiers

 Montenvers Railway and Ice Cave

 The charming old cog railway on Montenvers winds up from a separate station just next to the main train station in Chamonix.
 You can see it sometimes from the balcony as it passes high above the chalet).
-At the top, there’s an amazing panorama of the Mer De Glacé glacier, a café, restaurant and shop.
+At the top, there’s an amazing panorama of the Mer De Glace glacier, a cafe, restaurant and shop.

 It’s a lovely spot for lunch, and you can either walk or get the lift down to the ice cave carved out of the glacier.